knassar702/awesome-linux-minimalism/README.md

   - if you love [Debian](https://www.debian.org/) and you want to use APT ,use [Devuan](https://www.devuan.org/)
   - if you love [Arch Linux](https://archlinux.org) and you want to use PACMAN ,use [Artix](https://artixlinux.org/)
   - if you need to use something useful and from scrach distro with awesome Community ,use [Void Linux](https://voidlinux.org)
+  - if you need t use nix package manager you can use [nix os](https://nixos.org/)

 ### Browsers <br>
 :x: **Avoid**